 But this all changed back in July, with Reels extending the length to one full minute and giving more room for creators to get creative.
-As Reels constantly tries to beat TikTok, they listen to their users’ concerns.
+As Reels constantly tries to beat TikTok, they listen to their many users concerns.

 This recent change shows that they prioritize user feedback and are willing to make adjustments to their platform as necessary.

-For copyright reasons, Instagram only allows business accounts to access Reel’s library of royalty-free music.
+For copyright reasons, Instagram only allows business Instagram account users to access Reel’s library of royalty-free music.